Gilbert Van Schoonbeke

 Join us on a trip through this 16th century Antwerp.

-He taught us how to build, and also how to brew (efficiently)
+He taught his people how to build and brew

 The full GVS-walk takes about 3.5 hours, but if you want to, the walk can be split up in a northern and a southern part.

 The northern part centres around Stadswaag and the Brewers’ House.
 This walk mainly covers the brewing aspect.
 We start off at Market Place (Grote Markt) and end at MAS (Eilandje).

 In the southern walk we cover the contribution Van Schoonbeke made to the building of the city walls and we visit some typical squares such as Graanmarkt and Vrijdagmarkt.
 This walk starts at Frankrijklei 123 (Suit Supply) and ends at Market Place (Grote Markt).